VilledeMontreal/zeebe-simple-monitor/exporter/README.md

   #
   # batchSize = 100;

-  # To configure the time in seconds, when the batch should be executed regardless whether the
+  # To configure the time in milliseconds, when the batch should be executed regardless whether the
   # batch size was reached or not.
   #
   #If the value is less then one, then no timer will be scheduled.
   #
-  #batchTimerSec = 15
+  #batchTimerMilli = 1000
 ```

 ### Start the broker